-- 4.1 In exercising most of its functions under the Gambling Act 2005, the Licensing Authority must have regard to the licensing objectives as set out in section 1 of the Act.
-The licensing objectives are: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - Ensuring that gambling is conducted in a fair and open way - Protecting children and other vulnerable persons from being harmed or exploited by gambling - 4.2 In carrying out its licensing functions under the Act the Licensing Authority will aim to permit the use of premises for gambling as long as it is considered to be: - in accordance with any relevant Codes of Practice issued by the Gambling Commission - in accordance with any relevant Guidance issued by the Gambling Commission - in accordance with this Statement of Principles, and - reasonably consistent with the licensing objectives
+- 4.1 Licensing authorities have responsibility for licensing gambling premises within their area, as well as undertaking functions in relation to lower stake gaming machines in clubs and miners' welfare institutes.
+The Act also provides a system of temporary and occasional use notices.
+These enable licensing authorities to authorise premises that are not licensed generally for gambling purposes, to be used for certain types of gambling for limited periods. - 4.2 In exercising most of its functions under the Gambling Act 2005, the Licensing Authority must have regard to the licensing objectives as set out in section 1 of the Act.
+The licensing objectives are: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - Ensuring that gambling is conducted in a fair and open way - Protecting children and other vulnerable persons from being harmed or exploited by gambling - 4.3 In carrying out its licensing functions under the Act the Licensing Authority will aim to permit the use of premises for gambling as long as it is considered to be: - in accordance with any relevant Codes of Practice issued by the Gambling Commission - in accordance with any relevant Guidance issued by the Gambling Commission

-- 4.3 Where appropriate, applicants will be expected to demonstrate that they comply with all relevant codes of practice issued by the Gambling Commission, BACTA (British Amusement Catering Trade Association), Gamcare or similar organisations. - 4.4 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes. - 4.5 While this Statement of Principles sets out the Licensing Authority's general approach to making licensing decisions, each application will be considered on its individual merits. - 4.6 This Statement of Principles is not intended to override the right of any person to make an application under the Act, and to have that application considered on its merits. - 4.7 Equally, this Statement of Principles is not intended to undermine the right of any person to make representations about an application or to seek a review of a licence.
+- · in accordance with this Statement of Principles, and - reasonably consistent with the licensing objectives - 4.4 Where appropriate, applicants will be expected to demonstrate that they comply with all relevant codes of practice issued by the Gambling Commission, BACTA (British Amusement Catering Trade Association), Gamcare or similar organisations. - 4.5 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes. - 4.6 While this Statement of Principles sets out the Licensing Authority's general approach to making licensing decisions, each application will be considered on its individual merits. - 4.7 This Statement of Principles is not intended to override the right of any person to make an application under the Act, and to have that application considered on its merits. - 4.8 Equally, this Statement of Principles is not intended to undermine the right of any person to make representations about an application or to seek a review of a licence.